Dwyane Wade Visited Florida's Stoneman Douglas School After One Of The Students Killed Was Buried In His Jersey

 According to the MSD school newspaper, the Eagle Eye, Wade also met with leadership classes during his visit.

-Senior Julien Decoste, who had been a close friend of Oliver, said he knew his friend was "up there going crazy right now, so I know he’s happy."
+Senior Julien Decoste, who had been a close friend of Oliver's, said he knew his friend was "up there going crazy right now, so I know he’s happy."

 It's not the first time Wade has found himself in the national spotlight over gun violence.